 When it comes to pricing, again, do your homework.
 Make sure that it fits your budget.
 More expensive doesn’t always mean better.
 It just means more expensive.
 But don’t let the price hold you back too much because it’s something that you’re going to spend a third of your life on and you’re going to have it for 15 years or so.

 Take the time and do the research on your mattress purchase and then make your choice and spend the dollars on it.
 It’s going to serve you really well into the future.
 I hope that that answers some of your questions about mattresses based on your sleep position and what you are seeking.
-If you have more questions about mattresses, feel free to ask me in the comments, or on your next visit to Nightlight Chiropractic!
+I also recommend you check out my blog post about pillow selection, so you can optimize every aspect of your sleep.
+If you have more questions about mattresses and pillows, feel free to ask me in the comments, or on your next visit to Nightlight Chiropractic!